Newsletter No. 3 (EN)

 IV.
 Foreign Company – in case of “not carrying on business in Thailand”

-A foreign company which does not carry on business in Thailand (by having a branch office, employment, a representative or go-between in Thailand) but derives income in Thailand is generally subject to Thai Income Tax (Revenue Code Sec.
+A foreign company that does not carry on business in Thailand (by having a branch office, employment, a representative, or go-between in Thailand) but derives income in Thailand is generally subject to Thai Income Tax (Revenue Code Sec.
 40) and payers to such companies are thus required to withhold income tax.
 Important withholding tax rates are described below by categories of income:

-1. Income from services provided (e.g. fees, brokerages, meeting fees, and commission fees):
+1. Payment for services provided (e.g. fees, brokerages, meeting fees, and commission fees):

 15% of the payment

-d) Under most DTAs (e.g. between Thailand and Germany), the withholding tax rate on interest is reduced from 15% to 0% if the lender is a (German) bank.
-The rate on capital gains is also reduced to 0% if the seller of a Thai company’s stock is a German company.
+4. Under most DTAs (e.g. between Thailand and Germany), the withholding tax rate on interest is reduced from 15% to 0% if the lender is a (German) bank.
+The rate of capital gains is also reduced to 0% if the seller of a Thai company’s stock is a German company.

 V. Foreign Company – in case of “carrying on business in Thailand”

-Foreign companies which are carrying on business in Thailand (by having a branch office, employment, representative or go-between in Thailand and deriving income in Thailand) are generally subject to Thai Income Tax (Revenue Code Sec.
-40) and payers to such companies are thus required to withhold income tax.
+Foreign companies that are carrying on business in Thailand (by having a branch office, employment, representative, or go-between in Thailand and deriving income in Thailand) are generally subject to Thai Income Tax (Revenue Code Sec.
+40), and payers to such companies are thus required to withhold income tax.
 Important withholding tax rates are described below by categories of income:

-1. Income from services provided (e.g. fees, brokerages, meeting fees, and commission fees):
+1. Payment for services provided (e.g. fees, brokerages, meeting fees, and commission fees):

 5% of the payment

-5. Income from liberal profession (e.g. laws, arts of healing, engineering, and architecture):
+5. Payment for a liberal profession (e.g. laws, arts of healing, engineering, and architecture):

 3% of the payment

-6. Income from payments to contractors who provide essential materials besides tools:
+6. Payments to contractors who provide essential materials besides tools:

 According to Departmental Instruction No. Paw 8/2528, the foreign contractor shall be treated as having a permanent branch office in Thailand only if: